Global Resources Law Partnership

 Potential uses of LLMC-Digital content reflect the growing importance of primary source legal documents for social science and humanities research.
 Statutes, court journals, case reports, treatises and other legal texts support research on topics such as international relations, global trade, environmental policy, labor politics, civil rights, and immigration.

 Through the partnership, all CRL libraries have access to the LLMC-Digital database.
-CRL is currently examing alternative terms for an equitable allocation of the cost of this access.
 An evaluation of this database and consultation with CRL membership about the partnership took place in April 2012.

-To date LLMC has digitized nearly 9,000 volumes (over six million pages) of historical legal publications from CRL collections.
+To date LLMC has digitized over 12,000 volumes (over nine million pages) of historical legal publications from CRL and sponsored collections.
 The full texts of these digitized materials are available in the LLMC-Digital database, and bibliographic records are included in CRL’s catalog and in WorldCat.

 - Historical legal treatises from CRL’s collections (over 700 titles)